 I am thankful for the Americans who remove the waste from my home.
 They keep disease and vermin away.
 I don't have to trudge out to an outhouse in freezing weather.
 I don't have to dig my own landfill.

-I am thankful for the Americans who bring heat and light to my home.
+I am thankful for the Americans who bring heat, light and refrigeration to my home.
 Without this energy, I would have to chop my own wood, light my own lamps and stoke the fire of my own furnace.
-I would not have the freedom to cook when I please.
-I would not be able to preserve my food.
+I have the freedom to cook when I please.
+I have the freedom to preserve my food.

 I am thankful for the Americans who grow, pick and slaughter the food I eat.
 I do not have to dig for potatoes.
 I do not have to eviscerate poultry.
 I do not have to wait in long lines for hours, with hunger in my belly.

 I am thankful for the Americans who built my car, deliver my mail and packages and ship all the goods I buy and consume every day.
 They are the blood in the arteries of the country.
 They bend the branch of American prosperity to my home, so I can just reach out and pick the fruit.